sromerop/ArtificialNeuron/README.md

 - Once the final architecture has been selected, a small neural network prototype will be implemented and tested on a Digilent’s Nexys4 DDR board.

 As a result, we will get a core with a perceptron that will be used to build low-latency artificial neural networks.

+Here are presented all the scripts (both VHDL and MATLAB) used in the project.